The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability

 \textbf{Theorem SM}. \textit{In a locally compact Polish group, a Borel measure has the Steinhaus-Weil property if and only if it is absolutely continuous with respect to Haar measure}.

-The proof of this and related results emerges in \S 4 after due preparatory work; regarding the reduction of the non-separable to the separable case, see the closing remark of \S 4.
+The proof of this and related (converse) results emerges in \S 4 after due preparatory work; regarding the reduction of the non-separable to the separable case, see the closing remark of \S 4.
 The results below hinge on work of Solecki [Sol2] on amenability at 1 and the concept of subcontinuity (see \S 2 and below).
 These are aimed at freeing up the classical dependency on local compactness and the corresponding standard (Haar) reference measure.
 To the best of our knowledge such aims, in respect of topological groups, were last undertaken by Xia in 1972 in Chapter 3 of [Xia], where the emphasis is on (relative) quasi-invariance (cf. \S 7.2), a topic we pursue in the companion paper [BinO8] with tools developed here.
 (The additive subgroup context of the more recent [Bana] sits in a topological vector space.)